Chapter 8 Guided Practice Problems

-“Backflush” refers to a journal entry that credits cost of goods sold and debits inventory accounts.
-In a backflush costing system, actual costs are charged directly to cost of goods sold, and at the end of the period, the firm counts what few inventory items are left in process and “backflushes” costs to them.
+The backflush, per se, is a journal entry that credits cost of goods sold and debits inventory accounts.
+In a backflush costing system, actual costs are charged directly to the cost of goods sold account, and at the end of the period, the firm counts what few inventory items are left in process and “backflushes” costs to them.

 It makes sense for a just-in-time firm, where products are supposed to pass through manufacturing cells quickly and where are relatively few units left in inventory at the end of the period.
 A perpetual inventory system or even a periodic system that first debits costs to inventory accounts would be waste.
 The firm is just not interested in that information.